Everyone has their superstitions. Some are popular across the world, while others seem to have developed uniquely in a particular country.

 It would be great if all ironing was considered bad luck.
-We could then save hours of time and get on with life.
+We could save hours of time and get on with life.
 Sadly, that is not the case as this superstition is quite specific.
-French wives should never iron their husband’s underpants whilst wearing a belt – it will lead to him suffering kidney pain.
-Really .. who is ironing their husband’s underpants??!!
+French wives should never iron their husband’s underpants while wearing a belt – it will lead to him suffering kidney pain.
+Really?
+Who is ironing their husband’s underpants??!!

 It’s A Girl!: